Barrie road closures in effect for police funeral

 - Police procession brings fallen officers home to Barrie

-The private funeral is held at the Sadlon Arena at 11:00 a.m. and is not open to the public.
+The private funeral, held at the Sadlon Arena at 11:00 a.m., is not open to the public.